JulianConneely/Programming-for-Data-Analysis-Practical-Assignment/README.md

 # Programming-for-Data-Analysis-Practical-Assignment
 ## This Repository contains the Jupyter Noteboook Numpy.Random package.ipynb
 ## In order to run Jupyter Notebook one must call the Jupyter Notebook command from within Python or the command line, I use the Cmder program.
+## Intermittently within GitHib there seems to be a problem rendering Notebook ipynb files, in this situation I have used https://nbviewer.jupyter.org/

 Problem statement
 The following assignment concerns the numpy.random package in Python [2].
 You are